-Over the holiday break, while the in-laws were transporting my family and I to an outdoor light show, I found myself caught up in twitter conversation with colleagues from Indigenous literature.
+Over the holiday break, while the in-laws were transporting my family and I to an outdoor light show, I found myself caught up in twitter conversation with colleagues who work in Indigenous literature.
 We were tweeting back and forth about the reticence, at least comparatively, of scholars in the field to engage with Digital Humanities (DH) methodologies and practices.
 Indeed, with a few notable exceptions–for instance the work of new scholars like Jordan Abel, Ashley Morford and Alix Shield–Indigenous literature is hardly a footnote in the DH corpus.

 I’ve been thinking about this conversation a lot since that night, and as I talk to scholars like Abel, Morford, and Shield, I realize that the conversation needs to happen on a larger scale.
 I’d like to advance one argument in this post as a starting point for further discussion: Indigenous lit scholars resist DH because the concerns Indigenous communities have about the expropriation of data have not been taken seriously.
 Those concerns will not be taken seriously until decolonial critique is actively installed at the foundations of DH theory and methodology and settler scholars need to start taking up some of this labour.

-That conversations around digital technologies are drawn around these two categories, “digital humanities” on the one hand, and “new media” on the other, is telling in itself.
+That conversations around digital technologies are drawn around two categories, “digital humanities” on the one hand, and “new media” on the other, is telling in itself.
 Both fields are invested in similar ideas, they traffic in similar theory, and they advance and engage with similar technologies.
-Yet DH has only just barely begun to critically interrogate the colonial ideologies upon which its field is founded, where as “new media” is rapidly establishing decolonial theory as a cornerstone of the work.
+Yet DH has only just barely begun to critically interrogate the colonial ideologies upon which its field is founded, whereas “new media” is rapidly establishing decolonial theory as a cornerstone of the work.
 According to Mohawk scholar Steve Loft, the work of Indigenous new media artists and theorists, “constitute a contemporary manifestation of a centuries-old customary practice and cosmological integrity.”
 Indigenous thinking, tradition, and innovation plays a significant role in the ways in which media (new and old) unfolds, but new media studies has undertaken the majority of the labour when it comes to unpacking those histories.

 But why, you might be asking, do we need to bring identity politics and colonial critique into the digital?
 Why mess up a space that is, in many ways, saving the Humanities, providing new opportunities for young scholars, and, yes, actively engaging with race, gender, sexuality, and ability?
 Can’t you just keep your politics over there so we can have this brave little thing over here?